-13.3 Have the specific definitions and meanings of expressions in Part 5 of the Interpretation Act 1999 been considered?
+13.2 Have the specific definitions and meanings of expressions in Part 2 of the Legislation Act 2019 been considered?

-Legislation should apply the definitions in Part 5 of the Interpretation Act 1999.
+Legislation should apply the definitions in Part 2 of the Legislation Act 2019.
 New legislation should not restate those definitions.

-Part 5 of the Interpretation Act 1999 defines what certain words and phrases mean.
-It is not necessary to restate these rules in new legislation, although it may be helpful to readers to include a flagging provision identifying that the following words and phrases will have the meaning given to them by the Interpretation Act 1999:
+Part 2 of the Legislation Act 2019 defines what certain words and phrases mean.
+It is not necessary to restate these definitions in new legislation.

-- Act, enactment, Order in Council, Proclamation, regulations

-- commencement

-- Commonwealth country, part of the Commonwealth
+- Act, enactment, legislation, Order in Council, Proclamation, secondary legislation - commencement - Commonwealth country, part of the Commonwealth - consular officer

-- de facto partner, de facto relationship

-- enactment

-- Gazette

-- Governor-General in Council

-- Minister and consular officer

-- month and working day (but not "week")

-- prescribed